Kaiir Elam

-Kaiir Elam (/kaɪˈiːr ˈiːləm/ kai-EER-_-EE-ləm; born May 5, 2001) is an American professional football cornerback for the Dallas Cowboys of the National Football League (NFL).
+Kaiir Elam (/kaɪˈiːr ˈiːləm/ kai-EER-_-EE-ləm; born May 5, 2001) is an American professional football cornerback for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the Florida Gators and was selected by the Buffalo Bills in the first round of the 2022 NFL draft.

 Early life

 Elam grew up in Riviera Beach, Florida, and attended The Benjamin School, where he played basketball, football, and ran track.
 As a senior, he recorded 71 tackles, three sacks and nine interceptions and was named the Palm Beach 5A-1A football defensive player of the year.
 Elam was rated the fourth best high school football prospect of his class by ESPN and committed to play college football at Florida.

 College career

 As a true freshman, Elam played in all 13 of the Gators' games and made five starts, recording 11 tackles, three interceptions and four additional passes broken up; he was named to the Southeastern Conference (SEC) All-Freshman Team.
 Elam entered his sophomore season on the Jim Thorpe Award watchlist and was named preseason second-team All-SEC.
 On January 10, 2022, Elam declared for the 2022 NFL draft.